nguyenvananh0311/ACES_MobileApp/README.md

 1. Create a Project with Firebase Console
     - Log in to Firebase: If you have a Google account, visit the Firebase Console https://firebase.google.com/, log in with your Google account, and then click Go to Console.
     - Create a Project: In the Firebase Console, click Add Project.
-Follow the instructions to create a project (example: ems).
+Follow the instructions to create a project (example: aies).
       Note: Do not enable Google Analytics for this project since it won’t be used in this project.

 2. Project Settings: